AshishKumar4/Aqeous/README.md

-## Aqeous- An OS that runs efficiently
+## Aqeous- An Orphan OS

->__INSTALLER BUILD IS OBSOLETE NOW!!!
-MAIN KERNEL RECIDES IN SOURCE DIRECTORY!!!__
+>__Kernel resides in Experimental Edition dir.
+Custom C Library for user programs in LibC including a test program__

 The ZIP File contains these two files:
 * _hdd.img_